-Finally, the prioritised "area(s) of change" should - ideally - be used to formulate a specific change under the form of an outcome statement for the project and added in the excel format.
-The VLIR-UOS generic outcome statements can provide guidance as to how to define the outcome statement, whereby ICP Connect projects target the outcomes related to higher quality and inclusive education (e.g. generic VLIR-outcome 2) and higher quality and needs-oriented research (e.g. generic VLIR-outcome 4) and should include in its outcome statement the vision on individuals applying new skills and knowledge (e.g. VLIR-UOS outcome 1 'Individuals co-create and apply relevant knowledge, skills and attitudes').
-Each ICP Connect project focuses on these outcomes depending on its priorities and main objectives, meaning that some might focus more on (1) and (2) while others focus more on (1) and (4) for example.
+Finally, the prioritised "area(s) of change" should - ideally - be used to formulate a specific change under the form of an outcome statement for the project (Figure 7).
+The VLIR-UOS generic outcome statements can provide guidance as to how to define the outcome statement, whereby SI and TEAM projects often target the outcomes related to higher quality and inclusive education (e.g. generic VLIR-outcome 2) and/or higher quality and needs-oriented research (e.g. generic VLIR-outcome 4) and should include in its outcome statement the vision on uptake (e.g. VLIR-UOS outcome 5 'enhanced condition for uptake of new knowledge, applications and services').